-Benefit Description You after the calendar pay r vear deductible Covered medications and supplies (The Your Choice Formulary Applies) (cont.)
-High Option Standard Option Mail Order (up to a 90-day supply) Mail Order (up to a 90-day supply) \$30 copayment for generic drugs \$30 copayment for generic drugs \$80 copayment for preferred brand-name drugs \$80 copayment for preferred brand-name drugs \$200 copayment for non- preferred brand-name drugs \$200 copayment for non- preferred brand-name drugs Specialty prescription drugs are not covered through Mail Order Specialty prescription drugs are not covered through Mail Order Notes: Notes: If there is no generic equivalent available, you will still have to pay the brand name copayments If there is no generic equivalent available, you will still have to pay the brand name copayment Deductible and Copayments are waived for tobacco cessation drugs Deductible and Copayments are waived for tobacco cessation drugs Contraceptive drugs and devices Generic versions of contraceptives are available with no copayment or deductible Generic versions of contraceptives are available with no copayment or deductible Preferred and non-preferred brand name drugs will follow the plan payment level listed in the above section Preferred and non-preferred brand name drugs will follow the plan payment level listed in the above section Not covered: All charges All charges Drugs and supplies for cosmetic purposes • Drugs for weight loss • Drugs to enhance athletic performance • Fertility drugs • Drugs obtained at a non-Plan pharmacy • Vitamins, nutrients, and food supplements not listed as a covered benefit even if a physician prescribes or administers them are not covered except medically necessary formulas that are equivalent to a prescription drug for the treatment of phenylketonuris (PKU) branched-chain ketonuris, galactosemia, and homocystinuria as administered under the direction of a physician or listed as a covered benefit Nonprescription medicines, except those listed on the Your Choice Formulary
+Benefit Description You oay Covered medications and supplies (The Your Choice Formulary Applies) (cont.)
+High Option Standard Option Mail Order (up to a 90-day supply) Mail Order (up to a 90-day supply) \$40 copayment for generic drugs \$40 copayment for generic drugs \$100 copayment for preferred brand-name drugs \$100 copayment for preferred brand-name drugs \$200 copayment for non- preferred brand-name drugs \$200 copayment for non- preferred brand-name drugs Specialty prescription drugs are not covered through Mail Order Specialty prescription drugs are not covered through Mail Order Notes: Notes: If there is no generic equivalent available, you will still have to pay the brand name copayments If there is no generic equivalent available, you will still have to pay the brand name copayment Deductible and Copayments are waived for tobacco cessation drugs Deductible and Copayments are waived for tobacco cessation drugs Contraceptive drugs and devices Generic versions of contraceptives are available with no copayment or deductible Generic versions of contraceptives are available with no copayment or deductible Preferred and non-preferred brand name drugs will follow the plan payment level listed in the above section Preferred and non-preferred brand name drugs will follow the plan payment level listed in the above section Not covered: All charges All charges Drugs and supplies for cosmetic purposes • Drugs to enhance athletic performance • Fertility drugs • Drugs obtained at a non-Plan pharmacy • Vitamins, nutrients, and food supplements not listed as a covered benefit even if a physician prescribes or administers them are not covered except medically necessary formulas that are equivalent to a prescription drug for the treatment of phenylketonuris (PKU) branched-chain ketonuris, galactosemia, and homocystinuria as administered under the direction of a physician or listed as a covered benefit Nonprescription medicines, except those listed on the Your Choice Formulary Medications prescribed for foreign travel

-Benefit Description You pay after the calendar year deductible Covered medications and supplies (The Your Choice Formulary Applies) (cont.)
-High Option Standard Option Medications prescribed for foreign travel All charges All charges Preventive care medications High Option Standard Option Medications to promote better health as recommended by ACA.
-Nothing (No deductible) Nothing (No deductible) The following drugs and supplements are covered without cost-share, even if over-the-counter, are prescribed by a health care professional and filled at a network pharmacy.
-Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 & 800 mcg • Liquid iron supplements for children age 0-1year • Vitamin D supplements (prescription strength) (400 & 1000 units) for members 65 or older • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 Note: To receive this benefit a prescription from a doctor must be presented to pharmacy.
+Benefit Description You pay Preventive medications High Option Standard Option Medications to promote better health as recommended by ACA.
+Nothing (No deductible) Nothing (No deductible) The following drugs and supplements are covered without cost-share, even if over-the-counter, are prescribed by a health care professional and filled at a network pharmacy. • Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 &amp; 800 mcg • Liquid iron supplements for children age 0-1year • Vitamin D supplements (prescription strength) (400 & 1000 units) for members 65 or older • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 Note: Preventive Medications with a USPSTF recommendation of A or B are covered without cost-share when prescribed by a health care professional and filled by a network pharmacy.
+These may include some over the counter vitamins, nicotine replacement medications, and low dose aspirin for certain patients.
+For current recommendations go to www.uspreventiveservicestaskforce.org/BrowseRec/Index/browse-recommendations Note: To receive this benefit a prescription from a doctor must be presented to pharmacy.